1. Initial Request: The browser and the search engine bot start a GET request for the HTML code of the website and its affiliated assets.

 With this program, JS code is likewise rendered as HTML and made crawl-able by Google.
 The program code is hereby transferred to your server.
 Having your own dashboard will help you to manage those of your JS elements and sites that have to be rendered.
 Moreover, the tool creates an XML sitemap with your JS sites.

-With its Search Console, Google helps you check JS elements by rendering individual sites.
+With the old version of the Search Console, Google helps you check JS elements by rendering individual sites.
 Finally, the tool shows you possible crawling problems.

 Practice makes perfect!